 These appetizers range from zucchini pizza boats, that use sliced zucchini as the base, topped with mozzarella, and fresh veggies.
 Instead of chicken wings, you’ll find simple to make buffalo cauliflower bites.
 Use sliced veggies to enjoy these low carb dips.

-Easy Pizza Zucchini Boats
+Vegetarian Pizza Zucchini Boats

 Making a low-carb side dish is easy to do!
 Focus on low-starch vegetables like cauliflower, kale, jicama, eggplant, and cabbage.